HamidKR/CSE480/course_info/summer_2024.md

 a registration fee of $48.

 ### Instructors and Office Hours
-* Instructor: Dr. Jiayu Zhou
+* Instructor: Dr. Manni Liu and Dr. Hamid Karimian
-* TAs: Yuguang, Siqi, Yingqian, and Ali
+* TAs: Yiwen and Milad
 * Helproom Hours on Zoom (https://msu.zoom.us/j/92983935260):
   When you join the Zoom help room, you will be placed in a private breakout room and helped in the order you arrived.
 If there are many students it may take some time before it is your turn (especially on days assignments are due).
 Please consider posing your question on Piazza if able.
-  - Mon:
+  - Mon: 11:00-1:00 Yiwen hu, huyiwen3 at msu dot edu
   - Tue: 16:00-18:00 Milad Afshari, afsharim at msu dot edu
-  - Wed:
+  - Wed: 11:00-1:00 Yiwen hu, huyiwen3 at msu dot edu
   - Thu: 16:00-18:00 Milad Afshari, afsharim at msu dot edu
   - Fri: 12:00-14:00, either with Dr. Liu or Dr. Karimian
 * Helproom Links and Hours: check D2L.